Volunteering brings enormous benefits and enjoyment, not only to beneficiaries, but to communities and to volunteers themselves.

 Volunteer Centre East Ayrshire

-Volunteer Centre East Ayrshire can provide information for voluntary groups in East Ayrshire who are looking for volunteers or for individuals who wish to volunteer.
+Volunteer Centre East Ayrshire can provide information for voluntary groups who are looking for volunteers, or if you are an individual who wishes to volunteer.

 Services provided include: